pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `tiflash`: TiFlash service-related configuration.
 For the complete configuration, see [TiFlash configuration file](/tiflash/tiflash-configuration.md).

 - `tiflash_learner`: Each TiFlash node has a special built-in TiKV.
 This configuration item is used to configure this special TiKV.
 It is generally not recommended to modify the content under this configuration item.

+- `tiproxy`: TiProxy service-related configuration.
+For the complete configuration, see [TiProxy configuration file](/tiproxy/tiproxy-configuration.md).

 - `pump`: Pump service-related configuration.
 For the complete configuration, see [TiDB Binlog configuration file](/tidb-binlog/tidb-binlog-configuration-file.md#pump).